Understanding Data Center Virtualization

 Today’s business is inundated with virtual data.
 It’s streamed from Internet of Things (IoT) smart devices, collected from customers, acquired through social media, and amassed from public sources.

 In addition to its sheer volume, organizations must analyze, store, manage, and share large data volumes efficiently to use data effectively.
-Data center virtualization allows enterprises to manage and process data more efficiently with less physical infrastructure.
+Data center virtualization and management allows enterprises to manage and process data more efficiently with less physical infrastructure.

 Many enterprise website functions require multiple applications and manipulation of significant amounts of data.
 Commerce sites that allow customers to place and track orders and healthcare centers that allow patients to make, monitor, and change appointments are examples.
 Vmware data center virtualization fundamentals streamline workflows and eliminate points of congestion caused by overloading servers and other equipment with too many applications.